 I started attending the church where I first encountered our newest contributor here at Miscellaneous Ramblings, John Foster and his wife Stacey.
 As I did so, I immediately became aware of the church’s counseling center which has continuously operated to this day.
 Dr. Troy Reiner, its founder and director, is by far the most gifted and anointed Christian counsellor I’ve ever encountered.

 Christ-centered support groups meet every Wednesday night in lieu of a mid-week service.
 Alcoholism, drug-abuse, codependency, anger management, sex/pornography addiction, abuse recovery, weight-loss, you name it, they have a meeting for it!
 Groups meet in every room of the church, including the pastor’s office.
-Because the State of Kansas’ legal system recognizes the validity of faith-based counseling solutions, people can receive their court-ordered treatment there.
+Because the State of Kansas’ legal system recognizes the validity of faith-based counseling solutions, people can even receive their court-ordered treatment there.

 It’s awesome!